A consistent identity for UTA is also important online.

 Web pages should pass a W3C HTML/XHTML validation.

-Web pages must comply with UT Arlington’s Accessibility policies.
+Web pages must comply with UTA’s Accessibility policies.

-All institutional departmental/unit Web pages must include this basic contact information in the footer: department email address and main office telephone number; This contact must be able to respond to inquiries about the page/site in a timely manner, i.e., 2 business days or less.
+All institutional departmental/unit web pages must include this basic contact information in the footer: department email address and main office telephone number; This contact must be able to respond to inquiries about the page/site in a timely manner, i.e., two business days or less.

-All Web content should contain a copyright notice: © [year] The University of Texas at Arlington (linked to University home page).
+All web content should contain a copyright notice: © [year] The University of Texas at Arlington (linked to the University home page).